Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

-The branch of chemistry which deal with the study of those compound which contain carbon ( C ) and hydrogen( H ) called hydrocarbon and their derivatives except oxide of carbon, carbonates, bicarbonates, cyanide, etc. is called organic chemistry.
+The branch of chemistry that deals with the study of those compounds that contain carbon (C) and hydrogen(H) called hydrocarbon and their derivatives except oxide of carbon, carbonates, bicarbonates, cyanide, etc. are called organic chemistry.

-Organic Compound:- These compound which mostly contain carbon and hydrogen and in few case contain other element such as the Oxygen, Nitrogen, Sulfur, Phosphorous, and Halogens.
+Organic Compound:- These compounds mostly contain carbon and hydrogen and in a few cases contain other elements such as Oxygen, Nitrogen, Sulfur, Phosphorous, and Halogens.

 {tocify} $title={Cover in Topic}